erikh/saturn/README.md

 configures how long to keep the notification up on the screen.

 This is what a notification looks like in `dunst`, which the notification system for `i3`.
-GNOME, KDE, MacOS, Windows will look different, but have the same text.
+GNOME, KDE, MacOS, etc will look different, but have the same text.

 <center><img src="notification.png" /></center>